Louis César de La Baume Le Blanc: Career

 Monsieur de La Vallière was also created the Captain of the Hunt by Louis XV as well as the Grand Falconer of France in 1748.
 Louis XV respected him, and Louis César became close with the king's mistress, the famous Madame de Pompadour, who named him the master of her private theatre.
-In 1749 the king bestowed upon him the Order of the Holy Spirit in a ceremony which took place at the Palace of Versailles on 25 May.
+In 1749, the king bestowed upon him the Order of the Holy Spirit in a ceremony which took place at the Palace of Versailles on 25 May.
 The order was the most prestigious in France.

 After the construction of a magnificent new château at Montrouge around 1750, the duke gradually abandoned the Château de Champs-sur-Marne.
 Eventually, he tried to sell the estate, but he could not find a buyer and was forced to rent it out.
 Between July 1757 and January 1759, he leased the estate to Madame de Pompadour for 12,000 livres per year.
 The marquise spent 200,000 livres in less than eighteen months to renovate the château.
-In November 1757, she received the prince de Soubise there after his defeat at the Battle of Rossbach.
+In November 1757, she received the prince de Soubise after his defeat at the Battle of Rossbach.
 As the king did not like the château, the marquise left it at the beginning of 1759.
 In 1763, the duke finally sold Champs to Gabriel Michel de Tharon (1702–1765), a rich shipowner.

 Louis César was one of the greatest bibliophiles of his time.
 With the assistance of his librarian, the abbé Rive, he bought entire libraries and sold whatever he already had.
 His great library was eventually sold in three stages, first in 1767; then in 1783 and again in 1788.
 Part of the famous collection was acquired by the Comte d'Artois, brother of Louis XVI and future king of France.
 That part of the library was incorporated into the Bibliothèque de l'Arsenal in Paris.